particle-iot/docs/src/content/getting-started/cloud/logic.md

 #### scheduled - Logic Function context

 - `scheduledAt`: When the event was scheduled at in ISO 8601 format (`2023-11-07T14:01:57.923225531Z`).
-- `startAt`: When execution started.
+- `startAt`: When the scheduler started scheduling this Logic Function.
+- `endAt`: When the scheduler will stop scheduling this Logic Function.

 ```js
 // PROTOTYPE